Esther Chapter 4

 Transliteration:mārdᵊḵay Pronunciation; mor-dek-ah’-ee “little man” or “worshiper of Mars” cousin and adoptive father of queen Esther; son of Jair of the tribe of Benjamin; deliverer under Divine providence of the children of Israel from the destruction plotted by Haman the chief minister of Ahasuerus; institutor of the feast of Purim For more info click here

-, what it was, and why it was.
+, what this was, and why.

 4:6 So Hatach went out to Mordecaiמָרְדְּכַי